pooriajr/pooriar/_posts/2021-06-25-dangerously-dynamic-html.md

 This is *static*, and it's the opposite of dynamic.

 A dynamic version of this would allow anyone to add their own list of people, and edit it without me, the programmer, having to touch code.

-As you can imagine, dynamism is important in the world of websites, and anything fancier than a digital brochure needs it.
+Dynamism is crucial in the world of websites, and anything fancier than a digital brochure needs it.

-# Ways to fill the gap

-HTML doesn't offer a great way to handle dynamic elements.
-The language was designed for documents, which are generally static.
-Like literal digital brochures.
-And now here we come wanting to write a fancy dynamic application with it?
-We crazy?

 ## JS to the rescue?

-It's an awkward rescue, like having a donkey to help you move into a new house.
-You would have preferred a strong friend and a moving truck.
-But a donkey *can* help, in its own unique way.

 Here's a basic "by the book" way of creating dynamic elements with pure JavaScript.
+It's awkward, but it works.

 ```js
 var people = ['Alice', 'Bob', 'Cat']